jimlutsko/classicalDFT/dft_lib/examples/physics/potentials/intermolecular/README.md

 $$
 Where, $T$ is the absolute temperature of the system (which typically is given through $\beta=(k_BT)^{-1}$); $r_{\text{HC}}$ is the hard-core diameter related to the interaction potential at hand.

-**TODO**: Add further explanation about the split of the potential and about each potential used in the classicalDFT library
+TODO: Add further explanation about the split of the potential and about each potential used in the classicalDFT library

 ### Examples